 Each person seeking help from a licensed rehab center needs their own, unique treatment plan.
-These plans take many things into consideration, such as your substance use history, the intensity of addiction and needs for recovery.
+These plans take many things into consideration, such as your substance use history, the intensity of addiction, and the need for recovery.
 For some, medication assisted treatment best provides a chance for long term sobriety.
-But what is this treatment and will it work for you?
+But what is this treatment, and will it work for you?

 Medication Assisted Treatment (MAT) at Sunflower Wellness Retreat

 Medication assisted treatment (MAT) at Sunflower Wellness Retreat helps many people from the Midwest achieve the sobriety they crave more than even their drugs or alcohol.
 When you suffer addiction to some drugs like opioids or alcohol, you possibly need medical assistance in achieving that sobriety.
 Of course, along with these healthcare options, you also need therapy, education, and support services.

 Medication assisted treatment at Sunflower Wellness Retreat uses FDA-approved medications for many of your worst withdrawal and early recovery symptoms.
 The biggest goal of this treatment is keeping you from relapse, a problem that takes the lives of tens of thousands of people each year.
 In fact, early recovery is one of the periods in which you suffer the greatest risk of death by overdose.